March 24, 2023

 RIP 1991-1993

-The Incredible Crash Test Dummies is a line of rather dynamic 90s action figures that emulated the crash test dummies that we’re made popular during a public service advertising campaign surrounding car safety and seatbelts in the late 1980s.
+The Incredible Crash Test Dummies is a line of rather dynamic ’90s action figures that followed a pretty interesting group of characters.
+The figures emulated the crash test dummies that were made popular during a public service advertising campaign regarding car safety and seatbelts in the late 1980s.

 RIP 1988-2001